 The following statistics resulted from our most recent annual survey of graduates.
 100% of our graduates of our Massage Therapy Program are employed in the field of massage!
 Students who are employed are either working for another, self-employed, or a combination of both.

 The following courses comprise the 657 Hour Massage Therapy Program.
-Graduates of the Deep Muscle Massage Program and continuing education students may take any of the courses following Deep Muscle Massage as single a la carte courses.
+Continuing ed students may take some of the following as a la carte courses.

 Holistic principles, the body/mind connection, the pros and cons of different work settings, pricing, marketing strategies, record keeping, business ethics, atmosphere, and many aspects of setting up and operating a massage business will be taught.
 The student will be taught the appropriate use of medical terminology in order to effectively relate his/her knowledge to other health care practitioners, as well as how to relate theoretical knowledge to clientele in laymen’s terms.
 A major focus is on body mechanics, so that the student may learn to use his or her body most efficiently.
 Other subjects include benefits of massage, contraindications and precautions (ie: for pregnant women, recent injuries, high blood pressure, and other conditions), and nutrition and pathology.